A highly astute, responsible, goal oriented, enthusiastic, people-oriented professional, with ability

 (Credit: Sarah Tew/CNET)

-The Vaio Pro 13 Touch is just barely bigger than its 11.6-inch linemate.
+Design and features The Vaio Pro 13 Touch is just barely bigger than its 11.6-inch linemate.
 Both are remarkably slim, small, and lightweight and, basically, what you probably pictured something called an "ultrabook" should look like.
 The carbon fiber construction might not feel as solid as an aluminum chassis, but it still seems like it can stand up to the rigors of a daily commute.

 The Vaio Pro 13 Touch next to the 13-inch MacBook Air.